kylo74/linear-regression/README.md

 # linear-regression

-linear regression machine learning model trained and tested with data from the titanic
+linear regression machine learning model trained and tested with data from the titanic.
+Made in google collabrotory.